The Soft Protest re-chewing & Digest

 Nederland edition Lire en Français

-The Soft Protest Digest is a research collective involving Danish farmer and artist Nickie Sigurdsson and French design duo Adel Cersaque.
+The Soft Protest Digest is a research collective associating Danish farmer and artist Nickie Sigurdsson with Adel Cersaque.

 Centering its research around food history, agriculture and the social and political ties to what constitutes a food culture, the collective aims to design environmentally resilient diets.